 Combine Greek yogurt and avocado with salt and pepper to taste and spread on a tortilla.
 Evenly distribute black beans on half the tortilla and top with cheese.
 Fold the tortilla in half, and put in the air fryer for 5 minutes.
 You could even add a little salsa for flavor.

-13. Chia Breakfast Bowl; 400 calories, 22g protein
+12. Chia Breakfast Bowl; 400 calories, 22g protein

 Try this Chia Breakfast Bowl that is not only high in protein due to the Greek yogurt, but also packed with fiber – which can also assist with weight management and bowel regularity.
+It’s so easy to meal prep for the entire week!
+Top it with fresh fruit, chopped nuts, and honey for the ultimate bite.

 Key Takeaways